elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 **Figure 3.1 A schematic representation of the training materials life cycle.** Dashed arrows mean that the following phase may or may not happen.
 Each phase cell also includes circles, indicating whose needs should the platform of choice mostly take into account (trainers or learners).

-### LO: Describe how to use the Google Suite, GitHub/GitLab, Zenodo, a web portal and a Learning Management System (LMS)
+## Google Suite, GitHub/GitLab, Zenodo, a web portal and a Learning Management System (LMS)

-Minimum content to achieve the LO:
-Present (as example) Google Suite, GitHub and Gitlab, Zenodo, Learning Management Systems.

 There are several platforms and systems out there, and we don’t have the intention to give an extensive and exhausting list of tools.
 We have chosen to focus on the following four systems because they are free, they are quite simple to use and are very commonly used in training, and also because they include different features that facilitate the FAIRness of materials: